frederic-perez/AmE-dictionary/data/idioms.md

 __get over someone or something__ _They’re getting over their heads._
 __get real__
 __get shut-eye__ _I’ll get some shut-eye._
+__get smart (with one)__ To make disrespectful comments to one; to sass one. _Just take out the trash like I asked you to, and don’t get smart with me._
 __get someone’s dander up__ To make someone get angry. _Now, don’t get your dander up.
 Calm down._ _The customer’s disrespectful attitude got the waitstaff’s dander up._
 __get someone’s goat__ :two: _informal_ If someone or something gets your goat, they annoy you.
 (It’s believed that the phrase comes from actual goats and their effect on race horses.
 Goats are thought to calm down anxious or energy-filled thoroughbreds, so owners would put a goat in the horse’s stall for the night before the race.
 Stealing that goat out of the pen would thus upset the horse and make it perform poorly on the big day.)
 __get taken to task (by someone)__ To be scolded, rebuked, reprimanded, or criticized (by someone). _I got taken to task by the headmaster for disrupting class again._